-There is this notion of soups being the cold weather comfort food… I’d say soups are great any time of the year!
-They are a delicious party food that is easy to keep warm and serve.
+There is this notion of soups being the cold weather comfort food… I’d say soup is great any time of the year!
+It’s a delicious party food that is easy to keep warm and serve.

-These soup ideas will certainly make you lick your lips and you might just find yourself heading to the pantry looking for the ingredients.
+These soup ideas will make you lick your lips, and you might just find yourself heading to the pantry looking for the ingredients.

 What You’ll Find Here

 - Entertaining Games (and printable soup bar signs)

 1. Soup Party Tips